 - Ovariohysterectomy (“traditional spay”), the ovaries and uterus are completely removed.
 When performed by a competent surgeon, using state of the art monitoring, surgical technique and pain management (as is the case at Amherst Small Animal Hospital), this is a safe procedure with a minimal recovery time (in our experience, with spays performed at our hospital, generally not more than 2 weeks are needed for return to complete activity, even for mature patients).

-- A second option is the hysterectomy, or “ovary-sparing spay” (OSS), in which the entire uterus is removed to below the cervix, but the ovaries are left so the dog still has her female hormones.
+- A second option is the hysterectomy, or “ovary-sparing spay” (OSS), in which the entire uterus is removed (including the cervix), but the ovaries are left so the dog still has her female hormones.

-- Dogs will still show behavioral and external signs of being in heat, but most have little to no discharge, they cannot get pregnant, and have a very low-to-zero chance of developing pyometra (a serious infection of the uterus), although the ovary-sparing spay procedure is relatively new and as such has not been studied long-term.
+- Dogs will still show behavioral and external signs of being in heat, but most have little to no discharge, they cannot get pregnant, and have a very low-to-zero chance of developing pyometra (a serious infection of the uterus).
+The ovary-sparing spay procedure is relatively new and as such has not been studied long-term yet.
 Click here for more information about this procedure.

 - Recovery time is comparable to the traditional spay when performed at our practice.